center4ml/Workshops/Day_1/README.md

 Jupyter Notebook dedicated for Machine Learning workshop for Center4ML in University of Warsaw.

-**I've rewritten portions of this material in autumn of 2023 for the Statistics Seminar in MIM UW.**

 ## Agenda

 The workshop notebooks cover the following topics: